hbvk/java25/readme.md

 Other examples are lambdas, catch clauses, switches, try-with-resources and more.
 See the [test case](src/test/java/com/hbvk/jep456/Jep456AnonymousVariableTest.java) for a few more examples.

+## Markdown Documentation Comments

+You can now use Markdown for your Javadoc comments, instead of the somewhat strange mixture of HTML and specific @ Javadoc tags.
+Markdown is a popular markup language that most of us already use (e.g. the readme.md start page in most Java projects).

+Using HTML made sense when Javadoc was introduced some 30 years ago, but not anymore.
+Replacing HTML with Markdown makes a lot of sense, in my opinion.

 ## Stream Gatherers